moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/discover_dp/index.md

     ![disc_search.png](/learn/dp_consumer_learn_track/discover_dp/disc_search.png)

 4. **Filter your results:** Narrow down results by applying filters, such as “Product Recommendation” under use cases.
 You can also filter by tier, domain, or owner.
-Similarly, you can find data products by domains such as related to Marketing, Sales, DataOps.
+Similarly, you can find Data Products by domains such as related to Marketing, Sales, DataOps.

     ![disc_filter.png](/learn/dp_consumer_learn_track/discover_dp/disc_filter.png)